-Michelle Bufkin, AU Agriculture Communications Student/EDEN Community of Practice Social Media Assistant, recently interviewed EDEN delegate Keith Tidball.
+Michelle Bufkin, AU Agriculture Communications Student/EDEN Community of Practice Social Media Assistant, recently interviewed EDEN delegate Andrea Higdon

 1. How did you first get involved with EDEN?

-2. What is your role for disaster preparedness within your state?
+2. What is your role in disaster preparedness in your state?